elijahflrs/ML-mini-projects/README.md

 # ML-mini-projects
-A collection of machine learning / deep learning experiments.
+A collection of my machine learning projects and experiments.